ciscoheat/slambda/README.md

 		a = [1, 1, 1].mapi.fn([i, a] => i + a);
 		trace(a); // [1,2,3]

+		// When used as a static extension, add rest arguments
-		// Add 1-4 rest arguments for functions like fold a = [1, 1, 1].fold.fn(_1 + _2, 10);
+		// for functions like fold:
+		a = [1, 1, 1].fold.fn(_1 + _2, 10);
 		trace(a); // 13